William Contreras Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The Padres' 4.13 team ERA ranks 11th among all league pitching staffs.
+- The Padres' 4.59 team ERA ranks 17th among all MLB pitching staffs.

-- The Padres rank 13th in baseball in home runs surrendered (14 total, one per game).
+- Padres pitchers combine to allow 17 total home runs at a clip of 1.1 per game (to rank 17th in the league).

-- The Padres will look to Wacha (2-0) in his third start this season.
+- The Padres will look to Lugo (2-0) in his third start this season.

-- The right-hander last pitched on Saturday against the Atlanta Braves, when he tossed six scoreless innings while giving up two hits.
+- In his most recent appearance on Sunday, the right-hander threw six innings against the Atlanta Braves, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.